PAUL DI'ANNO | KILLERS

 10. "Feel The Rock" (3:08)

 Di'anno continues with the aggressive NWOBHM sound he created with Maiden on his first album without Harris and Co.
 'Fighting Back' features tons of OTT speed metal rockers.
 Songs like "Warchild" and the epic "The Land God Gave To Cain" are some of the finest heavy metal songs Di'anno has ever done.
 As with many other NWOBHM bands, some of the guitar work emulates Thin Lizzy axe attack.
-Now if I could just find a real copy of this disc.

 1. "Rip It Up" (2:52)